mohanti82/Online-Examination-System/README.md

 The project should be capable of the following functionalities.

-* Login
+ 1) Login

-Update Profile and Password
+2)Update Profile and Password

-* Selecting answers for MCQs
+3)Selecting answers for MCQs

-Timer and auto submit
+4)Timer and auto submit

-Closing session and Logout
+5)Closing session and Logout